Korijn/keycmd/README.md

 Install `keycmd` from pypi using `pip install keycmd`, or whatever alternative python package manager you prefer.

 Note that the executable `keycmd` has to be installed to a folder that is on your `PATH` environment variable, or the command won't be available globally.
 Assuming you were able to run `pip` just now, the `keycmd` executable should end up in the exact same location and everything should be fine.

-To confirm, you can try running `keycmd --version` after installation is complete.
+To verify keycmd is installed and available, run `keycmd --version`.

 ### pyenv installation